squarepupil/website-pages/src/pages/staff.md

 !brooke-office.jpg,, staff

-Brooke Pazoles (staff) Brooke is a recent graduate from the University of Delaware, where she majored in elementary education.
+**Brooke Pazoles**  Brooke is a recent graduate from the University of Delaware, where she majored in elementary education.
 Even though she has a teacher’s certificate on paper, her experience at UD was not like any other up and coming teacher’s.
 After spending time in real classrooms during her early